Surfers walking along the beach in Portugal

 Booking a surf camp in Portugal?
 Enjoy peace of mind and the ability to roam relatively freely without running into trouble

-I guess what we’re trying to say is that even though it’s not immune to petty theft, people booking a surf camp in Portugal can click confirm on their dream trip and enjoy peace of mind knowing the chance of them being caught up in an act of crime are slim to none.
+I guess what we’re trying to say is that even though it’s not completely immune to petty theft, people booking a surf camp in Portugal can click confirm on their dream trip and enjoy peace of mind knowing the chance of them being caught up in an act of crime are slim to none.
 In regards to nature though, the oceans can get rough and many are unpatrolled.
 Not to mention the sun can cook a rasher of bacon in 30-seconds during summer if given half the chance, which brings us to our next point.

 Man sunburnt after booking a surf camp in Portugal